How to Market an Event: 75 Ideas to Promote an Event

 Once you’ve picked the official hashtag, you should immediately add it to your Twitter bio, Facebook profile, website, any event graphics, and so on — this ensures it’s available as soon as someone wants it.
 You should also start using the hashtag every time you update about the event, which will help it “stick.”

 19. Create new social media profiles, or adjust your existing ones to suit the event.
 How you handle this depends on the event.
 If this is a brand new event that you are clearly sponsoring, you may simply want to temporarily “rebrand” your social media pages to show off the upcoming event (ex. add the hashtag to your bios, change your header images).
-But if you are creating a new event as a new company, or if you don’t want to overrun your existing profiles with event-related updates (e.g. it’s going to be a big event), new social media pages are a must.
+But if you are creating a new event as a new company, or if you don’t want to overrun your existing profiles with event-related updates (e.g. it’s going to be a big event), new social media pages are a must for promoting events online.

 21. Create custom social media graphics.
 Consider creating special Facebook and Twitter profile header images that promote your event.
 You could even create special images that are added to Pinterest and Instagram, or used as photo posts on Facebook, if you want.